About SBADS

 Charles Tothill putting the ‘lid’ on William Windatt, watched by John Salter and Trevor Jones: SBADS Sleeping Beauty, 1949

-The SBADS archive, originally compiled by Maggie Taylor, covers over 170 productions and begins in 1925 with an account of the lively musical and theatrical entertainments produced and often written by Mr Arthur Manning.
+The SBADS archive, originally compiled by Maggie Taylor, covers over 240 plays across more than 170 productions and begins in 1925 with an account of the lively musical and theatrical entertainments produced and often written by Mr Arthur Manning.
 This redoubtable gentleman was mainly responsible, with a little bit of help from his friends, for the village performances for the next 30 years.
 The name ‘SBADS’ was formally adopted in 1934.

 The ’40s & ’50s were golden years as the society flourished with a wide variety of drama and pantomime being performed.
-The arrival of television dented our fortunes, but slowly the society resurrected itself and in the 1970s SBADS was back in full swing.
+The arrival of television briefly dented our fortunes, but by the 1970s SBADS was back in full swing.
 We regularly won prizes from the South Devon Drama Federation… that we continued to win until the Federation folded in 2014.

-The 1980s saw SBADS tackle new ventures and venture into revues alongside drama and the 1990s brought a very busy spell with 3 productions a year – drama, farce and pantomimes galore.
+The 1980s saw SBADS venture into revues alongside drama and the 1990s brought a very busy spell with up to five productions a year – drama, farce and pantomimes galore.
 SBADS even went on tour during this decade.

 The 2019 SBADS production of ‘The Real Inspector Hound’

-Now we are in the 21st century and we are still busy with many different types of productions and learning new skills every step of the way.
-We are in the process of digitising our play archives.
+Now we are in the 21st century and, excepting a pandemic-driven hiatus, we are still busy with many different types of productions and learning new skills every step of the way.

-You can find out more about our past productions, and the people involved in them, at the SBADS digital archive.
+You can find out more about our past productions, and the people involved in them, at the SBADS digital archive, which includes detailed listings for nearly every show we have performed since the very beginning, and hundreds of pictures taken since 1945.